jmanhype/MCPhoenix/README.md

 mix deps.get
 ```

+3. Configure the Cloudflare integration
+   - Create a Cloudflare Worker using the template in `cloudflare/durable-objects-worker.js`
+   - Deploy it to your Cloudflare account
+   - Set the environment variables:
+     - `CLOUDFLARE_WORKER_URL`: URL of your deployed worker
+     - `CLOUDFLARE_ACCOUNT_ID`: Your Cloudflare account ID
+     - `CLOUDFLARE_API_TOKEN`: API token with Workers and DO permissions

-3. Configure the Flux integration (if using image generation)
+4. Configure the Flux integration (if using image generation)
-   - Set up the Flux CLI environment as described in the [Flux Integration](#flux-integration) section
+   - Set up the Flux CLI environment as described in the [Flux Integration](docs/flux_integration.md) section

-4. Configure the Dart integration (if using task management)
+5. Configure the Dart integration (if using task management)
-   - Set up the Dart MCP server as described in the [Dart Integration](#dart-integration) section
+   - Set up the Dart MCP server as described in the [Dart Integration](docs/dart_integration.md) section

-5. Start the server
+6. Start the server
 ```bash
 mix phx.server
 ```